Campgrounds aren’t just for travelers, but temporary workers, too.

 When we got there, we thought there was a rally of some sorts for people from Texas and Louisiana.
 That’s where it seemed most people were from, judging by the license plates of their vehicles.
 But in mid-afternoon, despite the fact that almost every spot was taken, we saw few people.

 Where were they all?

 Working, it turned out, on a massive pipeline project.
 And the campground has become a worker’s village.
 It has become not just a place for RVers to escape and relax but it serves as a very real home for a transient workforce.

 There are many campgrounds like this all across North America.
-Campgrounds filled with construction workers, oil field workers and, in the case of Chehaw, pipe line workers who are in an area for short term work on something known as the Sabal Trail.
+Campgrounds filled with construction workers, oil field workers, and, in the case of Chehaw, pipeline workers.
+These workers are in an area for short-term work on something known as the Sabal Trail.

-That’s where most of our invisible neighbors were, scattered through the various counties. and working on construction of a compressor station in Albany.
-They seemed to be mostly in fifth wheels, though our next door neighbor, who returned home after dark and left for the job the next morning before sunup, was in an old Coleman popup camper.
+That’s where most of our invisible neighbors were, scattered through the various counties. and working on the construction of a compressor station in Albany.
+They seemed to be mostly in fifth wheels, though our next-door neighbor, who returned home after dark and left for the job the next morning before sunup, was in an old Coleman popup camper.

 At one site, two coondogs were tethered to a line stretched between two trees next to a fifth wheel.
 They wagged their tails as Jennifer and I walked Bo past their campsite but never gave a single bark.
 The dogs could move back and forth down the line and the owner had provided little shelters for them to get into if the weather turned bad.

 As we walked through the campground in the daytime we were struck by how quiet it was.
 It was like the rapture happened.
 Each site had an RV but the people were gone.